rabbitmq/rabbitmq-website/site/install-rpm.md

 <pre class="lang-bash">
 ## install RabbitMQ and zero dependency Erlang from the above repositories,
 ## ignoring any versions provided by the standard repositories
-yum install --repo rabbitmq_erlang --repo rabbitmq_server-noarch erlang rabbitmq-server
+dnf install -y erlang rabbitmq-server
 </pre>

 ### Install Packages with Zypper